kevinberonilla/visualforce-webegin/README.md

 # visualforce-webegin
-My personal web development starting point for Visualforce.
+A bare-bones web development starting point with extended styles for Visualforce.
 ***(Under Construction)***

 ---